 Pre-Screen Form and Evaluation

-A Therapy Skills class session is six weeks, one hour per week, and costs $280 (effective as of June 1, 2021).
+A Therapy Skills class session is 4 weeks, one and a half hour per week, and costs $280 (effective as of June 1, 2021).
 The cost reflects class instruction with a highly-skilled, professional trainer as well as visit coordination at Good Dog partner facilities once a human-dog team graduates and becomes certified.
 Therapy Skills class includes a review of obedience skills but focuses on education in therapy work and understanding how to operate in therapy environments, such as nursing homes and schools.

 Certification and First Therapy Visit

 Once you and your dog have successfully completed all four Therapy Skills training classes, your veterinarian has to clear your dog for work via a medical form.
 Upon submission of the veterinary medical form and a signed volunteer agreement, you and your dog will be certified to work as a Good Dog Team.
 During your initial visit you will be accompanied by a Good Dog trainer or staff member to a chosen Good Dog partner facility.
 The Good Dog representative is there to support you through your first therapy session.
 This ensures that you and your dog are comfortable and ready to operate on your own in a therapy environment.

 Good Dog welcomes all interested potential animal-assisted therapy teams to submit a pre-screen form.
 However, it is important to consider a few things before initiating the training process.
 If your dog displays the following behaviors, he/she may not yet be suitable for therapy work:

 - Uncontrollable hyperactivity (excessive barking, jumping, licking, pawing, etc.)